Contents

 Now that we’ve familiarized ourselves with the ENERGY STAR label, it is important to note that there isn’t a perfect rating per se.

-Different windows can be ENERGY STAR certified and yet have massively different figures in their performance rating.
+Different windows can be ENERGY STAR certified yet have massively different figures in their performance rating.
 This is because climate plays a huge role in determining the performance rating in a window.

-Warmer climates will require a different approach than those of colder climates, and the two ratings that will have a huge change are the solar heat gain coefficient and U-factor ratings.
-Each region has its own U-factor and SHGC requirements to meet before being ENERGY STAR certified, and here are the figures:
+The U.S. has a wide range of climates due to its size, and any performance rating will have to take that into consideration.
+Warmer climates will require a different approach than those of colder climates, and the two ratings that will have a vast change are the SHGC and U-factor ratings.

 This also applies to the U-factor.
-Since lower U-factor means better heat insulation, it works better for colder climates, while hotter climates would prefer a higher U-factor, allowing heat to escape and keeping the space cool.
+Since a lower U-factor means better heat insulation, it works better for colder climates, while hotter climates would prefer a higher U-factor, allowing heat to escape and keeping the space cool.

 The certification criteria are based on four different climate zones: Northern, North-Central, South-Central, and Southern (we will explore the regions in greater detail further down).
+Each region has its own U-factor and SHGC requirements to meet before being ENERGY STAR certified, and here are the figures:

 The four climate zones are roughly based on this map.